mediaexplorer74/SecondReality/README.md

 Original project is here: https://github.com/erikmooney/SecondRealipony

+## How to build the code / assemble this solution
+- Should compile nicely with Visual Studio 2022 Preview Community for Windows 10/11.
+- Find and download MonoGame3_6_Setup.exe (from offical monogame.net site , etc.)
+and install it *before* the secondreality building.

 ## ..
 As is.
 No support.
 RnD only.
+DIY

 ## .
 [m][e] 2023